Ohio To Hold COVID-19 Vaccine Eligibility At 65 And Older

 Drug companies are about to start sending more doses of the COVID-19 vaccine to Ohio.
-But even with more shots, Gov. Mike DeWine (R-Ohio) says the state will hold eligibility at 65 years and older starting next week.
+But even with more shots available, Gov. Mike DeWine says the state will hold eligibility at 65 years and older starting this week.

 "It's choices.
 It's a balance.
-It's trying to figure out how we protect our elderly but at the same time get our kids back in school," says DeWine.
+It's trying to figure out how we protect our elderly but at the same time get our kids back in school," DeWine says.

 Ohio Gov. Mike DeWine addresses the criticism that younger teachers are getting the COVID-19 vaccine ahead of older, more vulnerable Ohioans (1/2) pic.twitter.com/KncL6oJqCI— Andy Chow (@andy_chow) February 4, 2021